ACCRINGTON BENJAMIN HARGREAVES C.E. (VA) PRIMARY SCHOOL

 - Support for children learning English as an additional language is coordinated with learning support advice from relevant agencies.
 The School has a bi-lingual teaching assistant to support these children and their families.

-- The School has a parent friendly Single Equalities Policy.
+- The School has a parent friendly Race Equality Policy.

 - Pastoral, anti-bullying and behaviour policies are linked to curriculum development and learning support policies.